 has agreed to give day to day advice on health and safety matters to the PCC, undertake periodic inspections of the premises and the arrangements of this policy and to present a report to every meeting of the PCC.

 The specific duties are:

-a.
-Be familiar with health and safety regulations so far as they concern church premises.

-b Be familiar with this health and safety policy and its arrangements and report immediately any noted non-observance to the Health and Safety representative on the PCC.
+- a.
+Be familiar with health and safety regulations so far as they concern church premises. - b.
+Be familiar with this health and safety policy and its arrangements and report immediately any noted non-observance to the Secretary to the PCC.

-c.
-Give advice so that, as far as is reasonably practicable, safe systems of work are in place.

-d.
-Inspect the church at least monthly for cleanliness, tidiness and clutter and report any adverse observations to the Health & Safety representative on the PCC.

-e.
-Inspect the churchyard at least monthly for the proper maintenance of trees, bushes and grass and that walls, monuments and tombstones are safe and report any adverse observations to the Health & Safety representative on the PCC.

-f.
-Give advice on the provision and wearing of safety equipment and clothing where appropriate.

-g.
-Give advice on the proper maintenance of any church owned plant, equipment and tools and the provision of appropriate training to all operators.

-h.
-Give advice on the provision and maintenance of adequate access and egress.

-i.
-Give advice on the provision and maintenance of suitable and adequate firefighting equipment and inspect such equipment at least monthly and report any adverse observations to the Health and Safety representative.
-Records should be kept for all inspections.
+- c.
+Give advice so that, as far as is reasonably practicable, safe systems of work are in place. - d.
+Inspect the church at least monthly for cleanliness, tidiness and clutter and report any adverse observations to the Secretary to the PCC. - e.
+Inspect the churchyard at least monthly for the proper maintenance of trees, bushes and grass and that walls, monuments and tombstones are safe and report any adverse observations to the Secretary to the PCC. - f.
+Give advice on the provision and wearing of safety equipment and clothing where appropriate. - g.
+Give advice on the proper maintenance of any church owned plant, equipment and tools and the provision of appropriate training to all operators. - h.
+Give advice on the provision and maintenance of adequate access and egress. - i.
+Give advice on the provision and maintenance of suitable and adequate firefighting equipment and inspect such equipment at least monthly and report any adverse observations to the Secretary to the PCC.